ners/dosh/README.md

 Instead of inventing a new shell language that can do slighty more than Bash, why not go the other way around and make an existing language usable as a shell?
 And what language is more suitable than one that was quite literally invented as a testbed for novel uses such as this?

-This is not a novel idea, as evidenced by the abundance of Haskell libaries that provide shell primitives.
-The only novelty of this project is a snazzy REPL around them.

 ## Why is it named `dosh`?

 Because our REPL has special handling of Haskell's [`do` notation](https://en.wikibooks.org/wiki/Haskell/do_notation).